johscheuer/spark-on-kubernetes-playground/Readme.md

   local:///opt/spark/examples/jars/spark-examples_2.11-2.2.0-k8s-0.4.0.jar
 ```

-### Run terra-sort
+### Run terasort

 In this example we make use of the file staging server to upload our own jar file.
+Terasort is compiled in the `./fetch_spark.sh` script.

 ```bash
 # Assuming you run on GKE: